ggandor/leap.nvim/README.md

 A character at the end of a line can be targeted by pressing `<space>` after it.
-(There is no special mechanism behind this: you can set aliases for the newline character simply by defining a group in `opts.character_classes` that contains it.)
+(There is no special mechanism behind this: you can set aliases for the newline character simply by defining a set in `opts.equivalence_classes` that contains it.)

 ### Cross-window motions